 A Feb.
-2024 article titled "Straight scoop on poultry litter fertilizer" by Jennifer Latzke presents the following up-to-date information associated with use of poultry litter as fertilizer.
-1) In the first year following poultry litter application to a crop field, the estimated value of the N, P, and K nutrients contained in the litter is about \$40.76/ton.
-In subsequent years following litter application, the value of N and P combined drops to about \$26.73/ton.
-2) The author of this article iterates the value of testing all poultry litter lots used as fertilizer to ensure the nutrient content.
-3) In order for poultry litter fertilizer to increase soybean yield, its application must be timed to about 2-3 weeks before planting.
+2024 article titled "Straight scoop on poultry litter fertilizer" by Jennifer Latzke presents the following up-to-date information associated with use of PL as fertilizer.
+1) In the first year following PL application to a crop field, the estimated value of the N, P, and K nutrients contained in the PL is about \$40.76/ton.
+In subsequent years following PL application, the value of N and P combined drops to about \$26.73/ton.
+2) The author of this article iterates the value of testing all PL lots that are used as fertilizer to ensure the nutrient content.
+3) In order for PL fertilizer to increase soybean yield, its application must be timed to about 2-3 weeks before planting.
 Thus, it should be applied in early spring vs. in the fall.
-4) The distance from the litter source to its site of application will likely cause some farmers to consider facilities that can be used to store the litter prior to its application.
-Consult the information in the aforementioned publication by Ritz et al. (Univ of Georgia Ext.
+4) The distance from the PL source to its site of application will likely cause some farmers to consider facilities that can be used to store the PL prior to its application.
+Consult the information in the aforementioned publication by Ritz et al. in Univ of Georgia Ext.
 Bull.
-1230, Nov.
-2015) for valuable information about proper storage of poultry litter for future use.
+1230 for valuable information about proper storage of PL for future use.